uhafner/autograding-github-action/README.md

 - ``config: "{...}"``: optional configuration, see sections above for details.
 Or consult the [autograding-model](https://github.com/uhafner/autograding-model) project for details.
 If not specified, a [default configuration](src/main/resources/default-config.json) will be used.
 - ``pr-number: ${{ steps.pr.outputs.number }}``: optional number of the pull request.
 If not set, then just the checks will be published but not a pull request comment.
 - ``checks-name: "Name of checks"``: optional name of GitHub checks (overwrites the default: "Autograding result").
-- ``files-prefix: "prefix"``: Optional file name prefix to remove from all paths so that files can be found and linked in the repository.
 - ``skip-annotations: true``: Optional flag to skip the creation of annotations (for warnings and missed coverage).

 ## Pull Request Comments